ucsb-cs148/w25/_project/rules.md

 You get plenty of practice writing code that no "real" user will ever use in CS8, CS16, CS24, CS32, CS64 CS130A, CS160, CS170, and many more
 courses.
-There are very few courses in the curriculum where you have the opportunity to write code for real users: those being CS48, parts of CS56, and capstone (CS189A/B) if you take it.
+There are very few courses in the curriculum where you have the opportunity to write code for real users: those being CS148, parts of CS156, CS184 for mobile app development, and capstone (CS189A/B) if you take it.

 So concentrate on something that people can actually use.

 # Programming language and other source code requirements

+For webapps, client side code may be written in JavaScript, but it should be well-structured, well-organized and well-tested JavaScript.

 As CMPSC 32 is a pre-requisite for this course, every enrolled student is assumed to possess sufficient C++ programming knowlege to be an effective team member if the project is mostly written